 If you are looking to change your major to Interdisciplinary Studies, please schedule an introduction meeting with us.

 Interdisciplinary Studies students are assigned a faculty or professional advisor who specializes in interdisciplinary advising.
 Your assigned advisor's name is listed on the top of your degree evaluation (available in BannerWeb).
-Additionally, your advisor is listed in EAB Navigate (which you can access via MyApps) under "Your Success Team."
-You can also email and Make an Appointment with your advisor using EAB Navigate.
+Additionally, your advisor is listed in Navigate (which you can access via MyApps) under "Your Success Team."
+You can also email and Make an Appointment with your advisor using Navigate.

 If you have additional questions about your advisor assignment or if you need assistance scheduling an appointment with your advisor, please contact idsinfo@SouthernCT.edu for assistance.